HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 ### Content elements

 Content elements (for example, ```[Element context="current" type="content" key="Element name"]```) are elements from a content template.
-You can search a content template from which you want to pick elements from.
+You can search for a content template from which you want to pick elements from.
 Placeholders are rendered on the canvas in place of the elements.

-After setting the element source to **Content elements**, no elements are initially loaded because there is no selected content template yet.
+After setting the element source to **Content elements**, no elements are initially loaded because no content template has been selected yet.

 ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Empty_Panel.png)

-To load the elements, enter text in the **Content template** search field to search for a content template and select the content template from the results.
+To load the elements, search for a content template in the **Content template** field and select your desired template.

 ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Search_Panel.png)